Wahid7399/c-and-cpp-grading-tool/README.md

 ### Registering plugins

-Declare your plugin class and add it to `plugin_list`:
+Declare your plugin class and add it to `metric_plugins` dict:

 ```python
 from .base import BasePlugin